tgrecojr/agentrunner/docs/README.md

-# Multi-Agent Orchestration Platform - Architecture Specification
+# Multi-Agent Orchestration Platform - Architecture Specification (Simplified)

 This directory contains the complete architectural specification for a Python-based multi-agent orchestration system using Portia AI, designed to manage 20+ specialized AI agents with heterogeneous execution patterns.

+**Note**: This specification uses simplified logging (structured JSON with trace IDs) instead of Prometheus/Grafana for faster initial implementation.
+Advanced monitoring infrastructure is documented as a future enhancement.

 ## 📚 Document Index